-In August 2019, Calisen acquired Lowri Beck, which gave it complementary capabilities to carry out installation work using in-house personnel as well as the ability to offer MOP, MAM, meter reading and ancillary services.
-The Lowri Beck acquisition allows Calisen to enhance its offerings by providing its customers with a broader range of domestic metering services throughout the life-cycle of its meters.
+Lowri Beck provides complementary capabilities to carry out meter installation work using in-house personnel as well as the ability to offer MOP, MAM, meter reading and ancillary services.
+This allows Calisen to enhance its offerings by providing its customers with a broader range of domestic metering services throughout the life-cycle of its meters.